João I of Kongo

 King João I (born Nzinga-a-Nkuwu; c.
 1440 – 1509) was the 5th ManiKongo of the Kingdom of Kongo (Kongo-dia-Ntotila) between 1470 and 1509.
 After Portuguese sailors visited his kingdom, he voluntarily briefly converted to Catholicism.
-He was baptised on 3 May 1491 and took the Christian name of João.
+He was baptised on 3 May 1491 and took the Portuguese Christian name of João.
 Soon after, ManiKongo Nzinga-a-Nkuwu João I abandoned the new faith in 1495 for a number of reasons, one of them being the Catholic Church's requirement of monogamy.
 Politically, he could not afford to abandon polygamy and embrace monogamy, a cultural shift that the king could not contemplate as power in Kongo was elective, rather than hereditary as in Europe; as Kongo culture followed a matrilineality structure, where the elder son of the king is not automatically the next king.

 Early reign

 King Nzinga-a-Nkuwu was the fifth ruler of Kongo.
 He was married to Queen Nzinga a Nlaza, a first cousin.
 She had a son by the king named Nzinga Mbemba.
 She would later help him become king of Kongo after her husband's death.
 Under the reign of Nzinga a Nkuwu, Kongo had grown to 100,000 square kilometers and contained a very centralized government.